Pandora (DC Comics)

 Pandora is a fictional character appearing in American comic books published by DC Comics.
 She is based on Pandora of Greek mythology.

 Publication history

 In August 2010, DC Comics released Wonder Woman #45, which introduced Pandora in a back story that involved how Diana Prince and Pandora are connected to the fate of the Amazons.
 She went on to appear in Flashpoint #5 (October 2011), created by Geoff Johns and Andy Kubert.
 Subsequently, Pandora made a cameo appearance in every initial title of The New 52.
 DC Comics released Trinity War in August 2013, a comic book story arc from Pandora's point of view that involved her resuming a cursed crusade to destroy the seven deadly sins.
 Pandora's solo series, Trinity of Sin: Pandora, lasted 14 issues and left her fate open for further story development.
+The character was eventually killed off in 2016 as part of the DC Rebirth relaunch.

 Fictional character biography

 Pre-Crisis

 Pandora first appears in New Comics #5 (June 1936).
 Pandora was a woman who was constructed long ago by Hephaestus and blessed by the Olympian Gods under order of Zeus to act as the living embodiment of all that is woman.
 Pandora was eventually given a box by Zeus as a keepsake to be presented to her mate which she was charged with never opening under any conditions.
 Pandora eventually chose Epimetheus as her mate and convinced him to open the box which released great evils onto the world while containing the force of Hope within the box.
 Pandora was eventually forced to wander the lands as a reviled figure until she was assimilated back into Earth by Gaea at her behest.